-For more stubborn semi-permanent dyes, or colors that need to be gone quickly, you can try a Vitamin C treatment.
-You can mix crushed vitamin C tablets with dish washing liquid and use that to wash your hair.
+For more stubborn semi-permanent dyes or colors that need to be gone quickly, you can try a Vitamin C treatment.
+You can mix crushed vitamin C tablets with dishwashing liquid and use that to wash your hair.

-Hair Dye Removers And Bleaches
+Hair Dye Removers and Bleaches

 Many manufacturers of vivid semi-permanent hair colors have released products designed to extract them from hair.
 Those extractors are not the same ones used for permanent and semi-permanent dyes.
-They are specific for fashion colors, rainbow colors and other color depositing glosses.
+They are specific for fashion colors, rainbow colors, and other color depositing glosses.
 Performance may vary, but they can be a good thing to try if your hair is damaged by the bleaching and you can’t get rid of the remnants of a unicorn hair shade.

 Bleach can be used to finish removing semi-permanent hair dyes if you want to dye your hair another light color.
-Otherwise you can use a darker dye on top of the faded dye to achieve a natural brunette or dark blonde (but be careful with the undertones, as you can end up with muddy green hair).
+Otherwise, you can use a darker dye on top of the faded dye to achieve a natural brunette or dark blonde, but be careful with the undertones, as you can end up with muddy green hair.